 We rate this game a Level 3 for many reasons.
 The available spirits vary considerably in complexity and powers, all of which must be considered as the group moves through each round.
 For very analytical players (like our Warehouse Bear), this means that each round takes a long time as he maps out all possible actions for each spirit in the fast round, the invaders, and each spirit in the slow round.
 More decisive playing groups will get the game done a lot quicker!
 Once you learn the spirits, there are lots of additional twists you can start exploring within the game, from new and more powerful invaders to blight (harm to the land itself).
 And you may also face broad natural disasters like fires or famine that can threaten the Dahan.
 If they die out, you lose - so choose wisely.

 If there were an inside out Pandemic, this would be it.
 Like Pandemic, Spirit Island seems very hard to win... right up until the moment you are victorious.
-This game has so much to offer that we feel like we've barely scratched the surface, but for those who want even more, check out the expansion Jagged Earth.

 - Meets the challenge - the twists in this game make it a great new game for an advanced board gamer